flutter/website/src/docs/testing/build-modes.md

   (but not for execution speed, binary size, or deployment).
 * Debugging is enabled, and tools supporting source level debugging (such as [DevTools][]) can connect to the process.

+Debug mode for a web app means that:

+* The build is _not_ minified and tree shaking has _not_ been performed.
+* The app is compiled with the [dartdevc][] compiler for easier debugging.

 By default, `flutter run` compiles to debug mode.
 Your IDE supports this mode.
 Android Studio,